TRUCKING…..when it was young

 Gasoline engines were not the only type of propulsion used for trucks.
 Steam and electricity played a very important role in the development of trucks.
 England was very big with steam.
 The earlier type of engine & boiler layouts gave way to a more convenient type layout introduced by Foden in 1901.
 This new layout which at least fifteen British makes adopted, was the horizontal boiler with the engine mounted over it.
 These were continually produced until Diesel Engines appeared in 1928.
 Diesels were cheaper to run than steam.
 The Sentinel was the last steam wagon built in 1939 for the British market.
 Yet, in 1950 they filled an export order for Argentina.

 Meanwhile the Electric Truck was very big in the United States.
 Their limited range did not affect their use in cities.
 They were built up to a load capacity of 10 tons. usage was from 1898 to at least 1925 when they were started to phase out.
 Those were their peak years, for some were built up until World War II.
-Most of these Hugh electrics had soid rubbe tires and moved slowly around the cities with their enormous loads.
+Most of these Hugh electrics had solid rubber tires and moved slowly around the cities with their enormous loads.

-This is the Commercial Electric Truck produced in 1913 by the Commercial Electric Truck Company of America, Philadelphia Pennsylvania.
+This is the Commercial Electric Truck produced in 1913 by the Commercial Electric Truck Company of America, Philadelphia Pa.
 The truck weighted seven tons and was powered by four General Electric, 16 ampere, 85-volt motors, one driving each wheel.
 The batteries were stored in compartments on each side of the truck.
 One of these trucks remained in continuous service from1913 to 1963!
 A cover was often fitted over the driver’s seat.
 Four-wheel steering was optional!

 Most of these vehicles had a 50 mile range before having to have the batteries recharged; they were dubbed Homing Pigeons.
 Yet they served a number of uses.
 Department stores had fleets, Beer distributors, Coal and Trucking Firms, like Railway Express utilized them during the daylight hours ad had them recharged at night.
 This turned out good for the fleets with a short radius of stops within it’s batteries endurance.
 With extra batteries for emergencies and sophisticated charging machines the vehicles lasted a long time and were found to be very economical in comparison to Steam or Gasoline engines.
 What really killed the electric was the distance to be traveled, because many more trucks had to venture further afield from home in order to deliver or pick up the loads they were carrying.
 With a gasoline engine all you did was carry an extra can of gas and a funnel.
 You put the funnel in the gas tank, pour the gas into the funnel an d off you went.